 Erie County Community College recognizes the necessity for and the intrinsic value in having its employees and trustees participate in meetings, conferences and other activities, which serve the interests of the College.
-To support these activities, the Board annually approves funding for travel by employees.
+To support these activities, the Board annually

 Erie County Community College employees may be authorized to attend professional conferences, meetings, workshops and seminars at the College's expense and/or during normally scheduled work hours if the purpose of such travel is consistent with the College's mission, goals and priorities and if funds to support travel are in the appropriate budget.
 The College may restrict all travel for health, safety, and/or financial reasons.